Uberspace/libestg3b/docs/how_to_use.rst

 simplify our code.

-To determine the amount of money to be payed out, have a look at the ``bonus_*`` and ``hours`` attributes.
+To determine the amount of money to be payed out, have a look at the ``bonus_*`` and ``minutes`` attributes.
 The first one tells us how much to increase the base salary, the 2nd one tells us how much time was actually relevant.

 .. code-block:: python